top of page

 Our work led to the creation of “See the Whole Person”; a set of patient experience principles rooted in the stories and lived experience of everyone working, being treated or supporting someone else at Moorfields.
 Alongside these principles, we identified three key insights:

-• The link between patient experience and staff satisfaction
+• There is a clear, reciprocal relationship between patient experience and staff satisfaction.

-The principles produced and insights gathered through this co-creation process led to a second phase of work, which focused on making improvements at the trust.
+These insights, taken together with the See the Whole Person principles, made the case for an important second phase of work - designed to embed the principles by working with staff to make improvements at the trust.
 Rather than develop a training manual or toolkit to help embed the principles, we proposed equipping and supporting staff to explore the principles in their own day-to-day practice.

 New Citizen Project